E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Introduction

 \section{Introduction}

-\emph{Battery-powered embedded systems (BESs)} are an integral part of our society.
-They include electric cars, e-scooters, e-bikes, drones, smartphones, and laptops.
-Electric vehicles alone have a market size of USD 422.8 billion~\cite{bev-market-size}.
-Meanwhile, e-scooters have a market of USD 37 billion and an estimated annual growth of 10\%~\cite{escooter-market-size,escooter-market-size2}.
-These devices carry sensitive data and, if misused, can cause security, privacy, and safety issues.
-Thus, protecting BES against vulnerabilities and attacks is crucial.
+Battery-powered embedded systems (BESs), such as electric cars, e-scooters, drones, and smartphones, are pervasive.
+Electric vehicles alone have a market size of USD 623.5 billion~\cite{bev-market-size}.
+Meanwhile, \emph{e-scooters}, the focus of this work, have a market of USD 37 billion and an estimated annual growth of 9.9\%~\cite{escooter-market-size,escooter-market-size2}.
+These devices carry sensitive data and can be remotely controlled with wireless signals.
+Thus, vulnerable BES can be attacked to cause security, privacy, and safety issues.
 For instance, a recent attack on pagers leveraged compromised internal components to detonate explosives concealed within their batteries~\cite{pagers}.

-Real-world BESs have complex and proprietary internals, including hardware and firmware components.
-The internal typically consists of a microcontroller, running closed-source firmware, a rechargeable battery, and an electric motor.
-Moreover, they include a wireless communication interface such as Bluetooth Low Energy (BLE), and internal buses including Universal Asynchronous Receiver-Transmitter (UART) and Inter-Integrated Circuit (I2C).
-BESs are operated by users and can be controlled using a smart device, e.g., an e-scooter is ridden by the user and controlled via a mobile companion app.
+E-scooters, and other BESs, have complex and proprietary \emph{internals} typically including a battery and its management system, an electric motor and its controller, and a wireless module supporting a low-power communication such as Bluetooth Low Energy (BLE).
+Moreover, the architecture includes internal buses, such as Universal Asynchronous Receiver-Transmitter (UART) and Inter-Integrated Circuit (I2C), allowing the modules to exchange data.
+An e-scooter is controlled by a user via a smartphone and a companion app.

-BES internals are an attractive \emph{attack surface} that received limited attention from the research community.
-In automotive research, there are papers about the security of externally reachable electric control units (ECUs)~\cite{checkoway2011comprehensive} and controller area network (CAN) buses~\cite{koscher2010experimental}.
+BES internals are an attractive \emph{attack surface}, especially for remote attackers.
+Automotive research discussed the security of externally reachable electric control units (ECUs)~\cite{checkoway2011comprehensive} and controller area network (CAN) buses~\cite{koscher2010experimental}.
 Internal attack surfaces have been explored in works such as~\cite{wolf2004security}, implementing authentication and encrypted communication on automotive bus systems.

-Another popular class of BES is e-scooters.
-Most research on them focused on external attack surfaces, including proprietary protocols over BLE~\cite{casagrande23espoofer} or studying the privacy of e-scooter rental mobile apps~\cite{scooter_wisec_2022}.
 Drone literature highlighted issues in physical layer~\cite{drone-app-vuln} and communication protocols~\cite{drone-fwup,drone-bebop}, issues involving, among others, firmware updates and image transfer.
-Hence, the security of BES internals needs more research (refer to Section~\ref{subsec:tm-mot} for an extended motivation).